antirez/botlib/README.md

 }
 ```

+For the full example, showing other API calls, check the `mybot.c` file in this repository.
 See further in this README file for the full API specification.

 ## Installation

+Before developing your bot, it's a good idea to be able to compile and run the example as a Telegram bot.

 1. Create your bot using the Telegram [@BotFather](https://t.me/botfather).
 2. After obtaining your bot API key, store it into a file called `apikey.txt` inside the bot working directory.
 Alternatively you can use the `--apikey` command line argument to provide your Telegram API key.